welcoMattic/dockerfiles/s6-alpine/README.md

 Alpine Linux is an independent, non-commercial, general purpose Linux distribution designed for power users who appreciate security, simplicity and resource efficiency.

-This image is based on official alpine, but with tini and su-exec installed.
+This image is based on official alpine, but with s6 and su-exec installed.

 #### Small